FreddyVRetro/ISA-PicoMEM/README.md

 - The PicoMEM BIOS auto detect (At Hardwsare level) the 1st Mb of RAM and Display the RAM MAP with a "Checkit" like Display.
 - You can select to add RAM from the Internal SRAM (128Kb with No Wait State)
 - Emulation from the PSRAM (External RAM) can add RAM to any Address Space.
+(2x slower than SRAM emulated RAM)
 - Then, EMS Emulation emulate a LOTECH Board with Up to 4Mb.
 - Disk access on PM RAM emulated memory are done at the Pico uSD speed.
 (3Mb/s)